moxamadfarax/IBG-Practice/README.md

+# IBG-Practice

-This repo will contain my work for the IBG course.
+This repo will contain my practice work for the IBG course